Code-Institute-Submissions/JGibson90-MS3--Grubs-Up-_OctResub/README.md

 - [Git](https://git-scm.com/)
     - Git was used for version control, using the Terminal to commit and push to GitHub.
 - [Font Awesome](https://fontawesome.com/)
-    - Font Awesome was used to add icons to the footer for better UX amd aesthetics.
+    - Font Awesome was used to add icons to the footer for better UX and aesthetics.
 - [Materialize](https://materializecss.com/)
     - Materialize was used to aid with prebuilt classes and the responsiveness of the website across multiple devices.
 - [JQuery](https://jquery.com/)